Winter Packing List: How to Pack for a Snowy Getaway

 NECK WARMER — good for adventure activities instead of a scarf which can unravel and need adjusting.
-This one is inexpensive.
+Click here for a good inexpensive option.

 HAND WARMERS — for your hands, your feet, and your phone in case it gets too cold!
 Click here to grab a value pack.

 CAMERA BAG — this item actually has nothing to do with cold weather specifically, but it is still important :) Click here for the most stylish camera bag for women.

 LEATHER TOTE — I never, ever, ever travel without my Cuyana Leather Zipper Tote.
 It holds so much yet never feels as heavy as other bags!
 I even like it more than my Louis Vuitton Neverfull which cost 5X as much.
 Click here to check it out.